 Already we are seeing the effects of a loss of his social interaction.
 Now the worry has crept in, how are we going to get him back on track when it’s time?

 Recently, another kindergarten Mom had a great idea to set up a Facebook page for all the kindergarten parents and kids.
 It was nice to see our son interacting with friends again after a stretch of no contact.
 Keep in mind, our littles sometimes don’t even think to ask.
 Out of sight, out of mind.

 The key is to not let that happen.

 Suddenly, he’s interacting with his classmates, sending videos back and forth.
 Even his teacher is a part of the group and he has very much enjoyed seeing her messages.
-As a parent, it’s nice to see Teachers wanting to stay in touch until things get back to normal.
-It’s heartwarming.
+As a parent, it’s heartwarming to see teachers wanting to stay in touch until things get back to normal.

 For the foreseeable future, we will nurture these electronically connected friendships and hope we can keep him engaged with what it means to have friends and be at school.

-Each day, we’re giving our son one school-related task.
+We do the work at home to prepare to get back to normal.
+Each day, we give our son one school-related task.
 Just one.
 It could be a little bit of math, maybe reading a book or even a short spelling bee.
-(Complete with stickers!)
+Complete with stickers.

-We were fortunate enough to talk to his Pediatrician by phone and we asked what we could do to help keep him engaged with school.
+We were fortunate enough to talk to his Pediatrician by phone.
+We asked what we could do to help keep him engaged with school.

 Here are a few tips:

 - Stay on a daily schedule, especially with sleep, because it’s so important.